MC-DeltaT/cpu-performance-demos/register-renaming/README.md

 perf stat -e instructions,cycles ./diff-register
 ```

 `same-register` and `diff-register` take approximately the same number of cycles to complete due to register renaming.
-Note the initial `lea` instruction for each arithmetic block overwrites `RCX` and does not rely on its previous value.
-Modern CPUs exploit this scenario by assigning a new hardware register in place of `RCX`, rather than waiting for `RCX` to be ready.
-Subsequent instructions that read `RCX` will read from this hardware register. `RCX` is said to have been "renamed" to a different hardware register.
+Note the initial `lea` instruction for each arithmetic block overwrites `rcx` and does not rely on its previous value.
+Modern CPUs exploit this scenario by assigning a new hardware register in place of `rcx`, rather than waiting for `rcx` to be ready.
+Subsequent instructions that read `rcx` will read from this hardware register. `rcx` is said to have been "renamed" to a different hardware register.
-As a result, in both `same-register` and `diff-register`, the arithmetic operations on `R8` and `R9` can execute independently and in parallel.
+As a result, in both `same-register` and `diff-register`, the arithmetic operations on `r8` and `r9` can execute independently and in parallel.

 To prove that the two arithmetic blocks do run at least partially in parallel, a third program, `true-dep.s`, is provided for comparison.
-It contains similar instructions as `same-register` and `diff-register`, but with an unavoidable data dependency between the modifications of `R8` and `R9` via `RCX`.
+It contains similar instructions as `same-register` and `diff-register`, but with an unavoidable data dependency between the modifications of `r8` and `r9` via `rcx`.
 The sum of individual instruction latencies remains the same as `same-register` and `diff-register`.
 Run it to check the performance:

 ```bash